-To stop the mattress from sliding you need to have friction between mattress and bed frame.
+To stop the mattress from sliding you need to have friction between the mattress and bed frame.
 Lack of adequate friction is the reason why your mattress keeps sliding.
-Generally, the bed with headboard and footboard are immune and adequate to keep the mattress from sliding.
+Generally, the bed with headboard and footboard is immune and adequate to keep the mattress from sliding.

 A sturdy and stable bed is a prerequisite for a restful sleep.
 Your mattress might be old but buying a new mattress will be the last option on your mind if your mattress keeps slipping off the frame.
 There are some proven DIY methods we tested to stop the mattress from sliding.

 Let us look into the factor that leads to the mattress sliding issue.

 Lack of Friction

 As we discussed in the beginning, the inherent issue is the lack of friction between the mattress and the bed surface that leads to sliding issues.
 The lack of friction can be due to a variety of reasons.